ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     disposition
-      *disposition* indicates the status of a data set.
+      :emphasis:`disposition` indicates the status of a data set.

       Defaults to shr.